John Richardson (judge)

 Sir John Richardson (1771–1841) was an English lawyer and judge.

 Life

-The third son of Anthony Richardson, a merchant of London, he was born in Copthall Court, Lothbury, on 3 March 1771.
+The third son of Anthony Richardson, a merchant of London, he was born at Copthall Court, in the Parish of St. Bartholomew, London, on 3 March 1771.
 He was educated at Harrow School, and matriculated at University College, Oxford on 26 January 1789, graduated B.A. in 1792, taking the same year the Latin verse prize (on the subject Mary Queen of Scots), and proceeded M.A. in 1795.
 He was admitted in June 1793 as a student at Lincoln's Inn.
 In early life, Richardson was closely associated with William Stevens, by whom he was supported while at college.
 They both worked for the repeal of the penal laws against the Scottish Episcopal Church.
 Richardson was an original member of "Nobody's Club".